Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: Related Work

 In contrast, spatial methods utilize local node properties such as node degree \citep{ying-graphormer}, self-landing probability during a random walk \citep{dwivedi-lspe}, and shortest path distance \citep{li-degnn, ying-graphormer, mialon-graphit}.
-However, these methods come with their own sets of shortcomings.
-For example, a node's degree is not enough to uniquely identify its position in a graph; the number of a neighbors a node has is not indicative of which nodes those neighbors are.
-Other techniques such as those involving random walks and shortest-path distances are limited to local and pairwise node interactions which can become expensive to compute if one wants to encode interactions between nodes further apart in the graph.
-Some PEs such as one by \citet{dwivedi-lspe} also require a choice of fixed neighborhood size to walk, which limits the uniqueness of the encoding.
+These methods improve the performance of graph transformers and GNNs in general, and they are less theoretically motivated than the spectral methods, leading to specific cases where their effectiveness may be limited.
+For example, in regular graphs and cycles, a node's degree is not enough to uniquely identify its position.
+Other techniques such as those involving random walks are highly local; PEs such as one by \citet{dwivedi-lspe} require a choice of fixed neighborhood size to walk.
+To our knowledge, most PEs such as those currently discussed fall into the spectral or spatial categories with no overall framework connecting them.

+Regarding the use of finite automata in neural networks, \citet{johnson-gfsa} develop a Graph Finite-State Automaton (GFSA) layer to learn new edge types.
+They treat learning the automaton's states and actions as a reinforcement learning problem and compute a policy governing when the automaton halts, returns to its initial state, or adds an edge to its output adjacency matrix.
+The GFSA layer can successfully navigate grid-world environments and learn static analyses of Python ASTs.
+A key difference between the GFSA layer and GAPE is that GAPE is primarily concerned with generating node PEs rather than learning new edge types.
+Further, the GFSA layer sees its most efficient use on DAGs or graphs with few initial nodes whereas GAPE is intended to be used on arbitrary graphs.